 And as we evolve on our journey through life, sometimes a style of yoga that we used to love is exchanged gracefully for another that fits our new self a little better.

-I used to be an air hostess.
+I used to be cabin crew.
 Hair slicked back in a bun, eyes piled high with shimmer, pearl earrings, manicured nails, the works.
 I peddled chicken or beef on long-haul flights between Europe and Japan, with a dabbling of India and Australia on the side.
 Think 12-hour shifts, lurching between timezones and the sprawling expanse of Siberia being as common a view as the one from my bedroom window.
 The jetlag was accumulating.
 My sleep patterns were jangled beyond recognition.

-I wasn’t the only air hostess who was suffering sleepless nights.
+I wasn’t the only cabin crew who was suffering sleepless nights.
 Insomnia was one of the main topics of discussion in the crew lounge.
 The running favourite was a swig of Night Nurse cough mixture before sleep – less addictive than sleeping pills.
-Until on one trip, a fellow air hostess – the lovely Mamiko – recommended yoga as a substitute for the cough syrup.
+Until on one trip, a fellow cabin crew – the lovely Mamiko – recommended yoga as a substitute for the cough syrup.

 When I got back from the trip, sleep deprived with eye bags to rival Mexican donkey panniers, I booked into an ambiguous hatha beginners class – and fell deeply in love.
 And while restful nights were a secondary bonus from those weekly classes, the primary one was the gentle magic of yoga urged me to eventually ditch the exhausting world of cabin crewdom for the sparkles and insanity of India.